In the present day a lot of people use the gas canister stoves for hiking. Are Alcohol stoves still useful for hiking? Yes they are!

 In the Netherlands where I live you can get Spiritus alcohol in any supermarket.
 This burns clean enough and is also very cheap.
 For 1 euro most of the time you get a liter of fuel.
 In my village I can also get a gas canister at a forestry supply store for 5 euro’s.

 Gas canister stoves or gasoline stoves are loud, when at full blast you can no longer hear the birds or sounds around you.
-A traditional Alcohol stove like the Trangia Alcohol stove does not make any noise at all.
+A traditional Alcohol stove like the Trangia Alcohol stove does not make any noise at all, read my full review in the link.
 Same can be said for nearly every other stove types that you can make yourself.

 The stoves themselves can be very lightweight, what comes around that like a pot stand, windscreen and pot cozy can be a bit heavier.
 Depending on what you use to make them.
 Most forms of can stoves are sub 10 grams and a tealight stove is even lighter than that.
 A Trangia stove made out of brass is a bit more heavy at 100 grams.
 But you can beat those up like nothing else.
 If you want to see an overview for different cooking stoves for hiking you can read up on it there.